balhayer/JavaPractice/ClockFace/README.md

+# About
+A program that displays a simple clock with hands

-# Clock Face
+# Quick Reference

-This program focuses on drawing Ovals, Strings, and Lines.

 ```sh
 g.drawOval(x,y,w,h);
 g.drawString("String Here", x,y);